sebgoa/cloudstack-books/en/book.markdown

 > **Note**
 >
-> The PRODUCT driver is located in
+> The CloudStack driver is located in
 > */path/to/libcloud/source/libcloud/compute/drivers/cloudstack.py*.
 > file bugs on the libcloud JIRA and submit your patches as an attached
 > file to the JIRA entry.